To download information on the CCF and Duke of Edinburgh Award Scheme acitivities planned for 2012/13 please click here.

 To download the CCF Brochure, please click here.

-To download the CCF Consent Form, please click here.
+To download the 2014 CCF summer Camp Consent Form, please click here.

-To download information on the 2014 CCF Easter Camp please click here
+To download information on the 2014 CCF summer Camp please click here

 The Combined Cadet Force is a youth organisation sponsored by the Ministry of Defence.
 It is designed, not to prepare for a military career as many might assume, but to develop a wide range of important life skills: